Your location: Rideau Canal > Save Our Rideau > Public Engagement

 The above makes a very good case for why Parks Canada should be doing meaningful public engagement on a regular basis.
 In the past, Parks Canada used several mechanisms for doing this on the Rideau Canal.

-The Rideau Canal Advisory Committee (RCA) - an ad-hoc committee of Rideau "experts" serving the Superintendent of the Rideau Canal.
+The Rideau Canal Advisory Committee (RCAC) - an ad-hoc committee of Rideau experts serving the Superintendent of the Rideau Canal.
 These were members of the public with a deep knowledge base of three main aspects of Parks Canada's administration of the Rideau Canal: recreation/tourism, ecology, and cultural heritage.
 They also represented the geographic regions of the canal (Kingston to Ottawa).
 This was set up in the mid-1990s based on a recommendation from the Corridors of Change report.
 It met several times a year and allowed for detailed public input and discussion of issues affecting the Rideau Canal.
+This committee was dissolved by Parks Canada in 2011.

 Rideau Canal Symposiums - the first symposium was done in 2001 - a joint effort of the Rideau Canal Advisory Committee and Parks Canada.
 It brought together members of the public as well as government (municipal, county, province, federal) in a one day event to discuss issues affecting the Rideau Canal.
 It raised awareness of the canal among decision makers and showed how the main values (tourism, ecology, heritage) interacted to make the Rideau a better place.
 The symposiums were successful in part because they were designed with both public and government input.
 The last such symposium was done in 2006.